harish876/llmarena/README.md

   - API settings like `temperature`, `top_p`, and `top_k` (default: `temperature` is from competition config, see [Adding a Competition](#adding-a-competition)).
   - `max_tokens`: Max number of tokens for the model (default: from competition config, see [Adding a Competition](#adding-a-competition)).
   - `concurrent_requests`: Number of parallel requests to API (default: 30).
-  - `timeout`: Request timeout in seconds (default: 500).
+  - `timeout`: Request timeout in seconds (default: 2000).
   - `max_retries`: Retry attempts to API (default: 50).
   - `read_cost` & `write_cost`: Cost per million tokens in USD for input and output tokens (default: 1 each).
   - `date`: Creation date of the model in the format "yyyy-mm-dd".
-Only necessary to ensure automatic inclusion of the asterisk on the website for competitions that happen before this date.
+Only affects the website.
-  - `batch_processing`: If set to True, the model will be queried using batch processing.
-This mode is only available for OpenAI and Anthropic models and cuts the cost of the model in half, but it will increase the time required to obtain the completions.
+  - `batch_processing`: If set to true, the model will be queried using batch processing.
+Only available for OpenAI and Anthropic models.

 ### Running the model
 Execute the following command to evaluate a model on a competition: